johnmatson/fpga-channel-strip/README.md

 >A real-time FPGA audio processing channel strip, implemented using SystemVerilog for the DE0-Nano-SoC.
 Developed by John Matson and Igor Gasovic-Varga for BCIT's ELEX 7660, taught by Robert Trost.

 ## Usage
+This is a hardware descritption project, designed for the FPGA in the the DE0-Nano-SoC.
+The system is designed to be used in combination with the AD1877 ADC and the AD1866 DAC, or in verification mode with a 4x4 keypad and an array of four 7-segment displays.
+The platform has been tested using ModelSim simulation software and verified and synthesized using Quartus Prime.
+The channel strip operates as a mono, stand-alone unit and should be used to process an individual line-level signal, such as guitar or vocal audio.

 ## Progress
 Objective | Description | Status